Cryoglobulinemia is the presence of abnormal proteins in the blood. These proteins thicken in cold temperatures.

-Types II and III are most often found in people who have a chronic (long-lasting) inflammatory condition, such as an autoimmune disease or hepatitis C. Most patients with mixed cryoglobulinemia have a chronic hepatitis C infection.
+Types II and III are most often found in people who have a chronic (long-lasting) inflammatory condition, such as an autoimmune disease or hepatitis C. Most people with this form of the disease have a chronic hepatitis C infection.

 Other conditions that may be related to cryoglobulinemia include:

-The doctor will perform a physical exam.
-There may be signs of liver and spleen swelling.
+The health care provider will do a physical exam.
+You will be checked for signs of liver and spleen swelling.

 Tests for cryoglobulinemia include:

 - Complement assay -- numbers will be low

 - Cryoglobulin test -- may show presence of cryoglobulins (It is a good idea to check to make sure the lab has experience drawing and storing blood for this test.)

 - Liver function tests -- may be high if hepatitis C is present